Social commerce strategies: from browsing to buying on social media

 • Influencer outreach: Identify and approach relevant influencers

-• Customer service: Set up processes for social media support
+• Customer service: Establish processes for social media support

 Phase 3: Monetization (Month 5-6)